PaddlePaddle/models/ctc/README.md

   -h, --help            show this help message and exit --image_shape IMAGE_SHAPE
-                        image's shape, format is like '173,46' --file_list FILE_LIST
+                        image's shape, format is like '173,46' --train_file_list TRAIN_FILE_LIST
+                        path of the file which contains path list of train image files
+  --test_file_list TEST_FILE_LIST
-                        path of the file which contains path list of image files
+                        path of the file which contains path list of test image files
   --batch_size BATCH_SIZE
                         size of a mini-batch --model_output_prefix MODEL_OUTPUT_PREFIX